DataFire/Integrations/integrations/generated/amazonaws_acm/README.md

   * items [DomainValidation](#domainvalidation)

 ### DomainValidationOption
-* DomainValidationOption `object`: Contains information about the domain names that you want ACM to use to send you emails to validate your ownership of the domain.
+* DomainValidationOption `object`: Contains information about the domain names that you want ACM to use to send you emails that enable you to validate domain ownership.
   * DomainName **required** [DomainNameString](#domainnamestring)
   * ValidationDomain **required** [DomainNameString](#domainnamestring)